For media enquiries, please connect via firstname.lastname@example.org.

 Find out more: sign up to the Readers Group below or visit the EPL/Capital City Press site now.

 From 2012-2016, SG Wong was Vice President of the Get Publishing Communications Society.
 From 2014-2015, she served as Conference Co-Chair and Programming Chair for the Words in 3D 2015: Intersections literary conference, held in May 2015.
+She was Head Writer for the environmental social enterprise, Verdigo, 2012-2017.

 She has been invited to speak or to present by writers-in-residence with the Edmonton Public Library, the Vancouver Public Library, and the University of Alberta.
 From March to May 2017, she served the inaugural term as Featured Writer for the Edmonton Public Library’s Capital City Press initiative.
-In addition to creating book lists and giving light-hearted interviews, she also created and moderated a panel on Art and Activism.
+In addition to creating book lists and giving tongue-in-cheek interviews, she also created and moderated a panel on Art and Activism.

 SG Wong’s debut novel, DIE ON YOUR FEET, was originally published in 2013 as an ebook, by Carina Press.
 It was a finalist for a 2014 Arthur Ellis Award for Excellence in Canadian Crime Writing for Best Crime First Novel.